How to Help Innocent Animals in War Zones

 Help to Save the Afghanistan Shelter

-Recently (due to road construction and building high-rise buildings in Kabul, others have decided to bulldoze the Nowzad sanctuaries.
-So the charity is urgently raising funds to rent new land and build a new stable sanctuary, to continue its vital work.
-It also has to safely move each resident to the new sanctuary.
+Recently (due to road construction and building high-rise buildings in Kabul) some sanctuaries are to be bulldozed, so the charity urgently needs funds to rent new land and build a stable sanctuary in a safe place.
+Plus it needs to safely move each resident (this will cost around £100K).

 Easy ways to Support Nowzad Charity